javadkavian/English2Persian-translation/README.md

 As you see, when the length of sentence is long, the translator is not operating properly.But you can obviously see the high correlation between the model prediction and the actual persian translation.The reason is the low number of epochs that I could train the model.
-12 epochs is obviously not sufficient for capturing patterns between persian and english language on this very large model.As a further work, we can train the model for more number of epochs, if actually resource is available, so that it can operate well on long sentences.
+12 epochs is obviously not sufficient for capturing patterns between persian and english language on this very large model.As a further work, we can train the model for more number of epochs, if actually resource is available, so that it can operate well on long sentences.You can find the final checkpoint of the model in the repository.